XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 * Gurmukhi, used for writing Punjabi
 * Kannada

+pdfCalligraph 1.0.2, as of yet unreleased, will also support:
+* Odia/Oriya
+* TODO

 ## Using pdfCalligraph

 Using pdfCalligraph is exceedingly easy: you just load the correct binaries into your project,